stimulsoft/Samples-Dashboards.JS-for-Node.js/Node.js/Loading a Dashboard from the Server-Side/README.md

-#06.
-Load Dashboard from Server Side and send to Client
+# Loading a Dashboard from the Server-Side

 ### Installation and running
 Use npm to install requred modules: